albacoretuna/how-to-annoy-a-web-developer/README.md

 ___
 ## <a name="employer">Section 1   -   If You Are an Employer</a>
 Being an employer gives you the power to annoy web developers better than anyone else.
-You probably are already very good at this, but this chapter can help you improve your methods of annoying even the best web developers on the planet very easily.
+You probably are already very good at this, but this chapter can help you improve your methods of annoying even the most flexible web developers on the planet very easily.

 ### Annoy them before you know them
 As an employer you have the unique chance of annoying web developers before you've even met them!
 You can annoy them by advertising positions that actually never existed in your team, or have already been filled.
 You can also humiliate them by never answering their job applications, or writing back months later with a generic email: "Dear applicant, unfortunately...".
 Sky is the limit for you!
 Let's go to details about annoying methods you can use on each stage.